For the latest admissions information, visit our website.

 All relevant academic factors are considered, including grades and grade point average; high school class rank (if available); choice of curriculum; and strength of the academic program relative to the course offerings available to the student in the high school.

-- Evidence of academic ability and readiness as demonstrated by performance on standardized test
+- Evidence of academic ability and readiness as demonstrated by performance on standardized test - optional

 - Additional factors considered